Now is the Time to Review Your Risk Management Plan

 - ensure back-up arrangements operate as planned with allocated resources, considering your human and technical resources;

-- implement an Incident Response Plan for a
+- implement an Incident Response Plan for a pandemic that:

 - outlines actions to limit the loss of life and property before, during and immediately after a pandemic;